derrod/legendary/README.md

 [Legendary]
 log_level = debug
-; maximum shared memory (in MiB) to use for installation max_memory = 1024
+; maximum shared memory (in MiB) to use for installation max_memory = 2048
-; maximum number of worker processes when downloading (fewer workers will be slower, but also use fewer system resources) max_workers = 8
+; maximum number of worker processes when downloading (fewer workers will be slower, but also use less system resources) max_workers = 8
 ; default install directory
 install_dir = /mnt/tank/games